-10.2 Completing the TECH 699 Requirement
+10.3.
+Completing the TECH 699 Requirement

-At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the Graduate School Form 7, Report of the Examining Committee form; the major professor will forward the form to the CoT Office of Graduate Studies for processing (see Appendix O).
+At the conclusion of the final oral examination, the major professor and each member of the examining committee will sign the electronic Graduate School Form 7, Report of the Examining Committee form.

 NOTE: The Graduate School permits NO EXCEPTIONS to its published deadlines for graduation.